vidarrt9/usb-intruderer/README.md

 ## The idea from a bird's view

 While this will use some ideas from [psakey](https://github.com/Mwyann/psakey) and [smeg-plus\_key](https://github.com/bousqi/smeg-plus_key), the idea is more to use some more powerful hardware like a Beaglebone Black to pretend being all sorts of USB devices to the USB host (which in our case is the SMEG+).
 In particular we're hoping to play some switcheroo while pretending to be a mass storage device.
-But yes, in all likelihood USB CDC isn't going to be supported by the SMEG+, so we need to figure out what device classes we can pose as to the head unit.
+But ~~yes, in all likelihood USB CDC isn't going to be supported by the SMEG+, so~~ we need to figure out what device classes we can pose as to the head unit. @bousqui has done some prior work regarding this.
+At this point it seems like conclusions drawn from strings?!

 ## Reading material